In a UK shooting, six people were killed, including a suspected gunman.

 Many facts of what happened in the tranquil southwest English county of Devon remain unknown, including how the victims and the offender were connected.

-“Police would want to emphasize that this is not a terrorism-related incident,” the police said, adding that officers were not hunting for anyone else involved.
+“Police would like to emphasise that this is not a terrorism-related act,” Devon and Cornwall Police stated, adding that no one else was being sought in connection with the incident.

+“Investigations are ongoing,” the force said, advising anyone having video of the aftermath of the incidents not to post it online.

 Priti Patel, the Interior Minister, termed the incident “shocking” and stated her thoughts were “with those affected,” but she did not go into detail about what happened.